 * Sources: The Military Wallet; University of Southern California’s Masters in Military Social Work Program; Pew Research Center

 This is our medical equipment program.
-We will provide Tank Chairs and other equipment that is not readily available for our Wounded Warriors.
+We will provide Power / Tank Chairs and other equipment that is not readily available for our Wounded Warriors.
 Mobility means Independence, Freedom and Self-Reliance.
 All of this together… provides Self-Esteem to our wonderful Wounded Warriors.

 This program provides College Scholarships, Trade School Scholarships and Continuing Education assistance to our wounded Veterans that are not covered by the government's standard education programs.
 This education includes specialized business seminars, conferences and other continuing education.
 We feel that a good education is a major ingredient in getting our Wounded Warriors back on the road to mainstream America.
 All education programs will require an essay on why they want to continue their education.
 Qualified spouses are also eligible for this program.

 Sponsored, in part, by the American Kennel Club (AKC) and selected Rescue Shelters throughout the United States.
 We will find a great home for the dogs and a wonderful companion for our Wounded Warriors.
 Dogs need loving owners and our Wounded Warriors need their companionship and loyalty.
 Breeders are also encouraged to donate one of their dogs to our Wounded Warriors.
 NOTE: These are not registered service dogs.

 Operation Wounded Warriors will provide an opportunity for our Wounded Warriors to swim with dolphins in the Florida Keys.
 This program has proven to be great therapy, both mentally and physically, for those who interact with these magnificent creatures.
 Swimming with the dolphins is an extraordinary experience of a lifetime that will never be forgotten by our Wounded Warriors and their families.